Join an adoption info webinar! Register Now →

 Education is China is free and compulsory until the ninth grade, but families still face a lot of costs to educate their children.

-Beyond these concerns, inflation in China has had an impact on education-related costs, with items such as uniforms, school supplies, books and bus prices (for boarding students) rising as much as 10% in the past year.
+Beyond these concerns, inflation in China has had an impact on education-related costs, with items such as uniforms, school supplies, books and bus prices (for boarding students) continuing to slightly rise.
 Because of these price hikes, students in Holt’s family strengthening programs face greater economic pressure and worry about whether they can afford their school expenses.
-“Families that were already facing financial challenges are now really struggling,” says Jian.
-“And as priorities shifted in households, the children’s needs were among the first to be sacrificed.”

 Learn how Holt sponsors and donors are helping students in China receive the gift of an education.